 If I just did that on Friday, then came in on Monday and rebooted systems, which typically took me about six hours to do, I would have successfully deployed about 90% of my updates.

 Most months, I spent somewhere between 8-10 hours looking for updates that failed or only worked partially and manually fixing those.
-If a security guy ever tells you that you don’t patch, he or she is probably seeing this residual work I used to do by hand and couldn’t automate.
+If a security person ever tells you that you don’t patch, they are probably seeing this residual work I used to do by hand and couldn’t automate.

 This is where the big savings in prioritization comes in.
 A high-severity update in active use in breaches right now is worth the manual work.
 A low-severity update with no reliable exploits associated with it isn’t worth that effort.